2015-2019 · PRODUCT DESIGNER · REAL-TIME ARTIST

 Extra layer of interactivity

-Throughout the development of Buzludzha VR, the experience was regularly tested at events around the UK, Germany and Bulgaria.
-Thanks to the invaluable feedback we have received and the observations we have made during the exhibitions, we were able to continually improve the spatial user experience and accessibility of product.
+Throughout the development phase, we frequently tested work-in-progress builds of the VR experience at events around the UK, Germany and Bulgaria.
+Thanks to the invaluable feedback we received and the observations we made during the testing sessions, we could continue improving the spatial user experience and accessibility of the product.

-In November 2019, we officially released Buzludzha VR on the Steam Store, 30 years after the fall of communism in Bulgaria.
+In November 2019, 30 years after the fall of communism in Bulgaria, we officially released Buzludzha VR on the Steam Store.

 Research and ideation